 - Passport or national photo identification issued by your country

 - Driver’s license

 - Military photo identification

 - State-issued photo identification card

-After completing the biometrics appointment, USCIS will send another appointment notice for your naturalization interview.
-Make every attempt to attend the interview time as scheduled for you.
-Rescheduling an interview may add several months to the naturalization process.
+Approximately 6 to 9 months after filing Form N-400, USCIS will mail the naturalization interview appointment notice.
+Make every attempt to attend the scheduled interview time.
+Rescheduling an interview will add several weeks to the naturalization process.
+USCIS will schedule the naturalization test and interview at a facility near you, and it probably will last less than 30 minutes.
 By now you should be preparing — go to How to Prepare for the Citizenship Interview and Test.

 At the interview, a USCIS officer will typically go through the entire N-400 application to confirm that the answers previously provided are still correct.
 In fact, your ability to understand these questions and answers is part of your English comprehension test.
 Additionally, they will ask you to read and write a sentence in English, will administer the history/civics examination, and will review the results from your background check.

-- If you are informed at the interview that you’ve received a preliminary approval for naturalization, then the next step will be to wait for the notice with the place and time of the oath ceremony.
+- If you are informed at the interview that you’ve received a preliminary approval for naturalization, the next step will be to wait for the notice with the place and time of the oath ceremony.
 An applicant does not officially become a United States citizen until after he or she is sworn in at the Oath Ceremony.

 - In some cases, the USCIS officer will not be able to make a decision on the application for naturalization on the day of your interview.
 In these cases, the USCIS officer will continue your case.
 This may include a request for you to provide additional evidence or require a second interview.
 Read about the most common reasons N-400 applications are continued or denied.